Spring is an ideal time to visit Tokyo. Warm, comfortable temperatures make it the perfect time of year to visit.

 Sakura aren’t the only flowers worth viewing during the springtime in Japan.
 A rainbow of varieties can be found in gardens and parks, both in and around the Tokyo area.
 Festivals celebrating these flowers are enjoyed by many in Japan, whether tourists or local residents.

-Plum blossoms (‘baika’) are among the first flowers to signal the arrival of spring, even before the more famous sakura.
+Plum blossoms (‘baika’) are among the first flowers to signal spring's arrival, even before the more famous sakura.
 Often mistaken for cherry blossoms, baika, which range in color from white, to various shades of pink, and even yellow, are distinguishable by their rounded petal tips.

-Later in the season, during the months of April and May, even more flowers can be seen blooming and beautifying the country.
-One of the most celebrated spring flowers in Japan is ‘shibazakura’ (moss phlox), which paints a pink carpet across the landscapes featuring these blossoms.
+Later in the season, even more flowers can be seen blooming and beautifying the country during April and May.
+One of Japan's most celebrated spring flowers is ‘shibazakura’ (moss phlox), which paints a pink carpet across the landscapes featuring these blossoms.
 The wisteria (‘fuji’), with its distinctive pale purple weeping blossoms, is viewed by many during the spring months, as well as tulips, roses, and a number of other flowers.

 Warm, mild temperatures, low humidity, and relatively little rain make spring an ideal time to visit Tokyo, and very easy to dress for.
-While spring can still be chilly, particularly at night, visitors need not bring heavy coats, nor the rain gear that is recommended during the tsuyu (rainy season) that typically occurs in June.
+While spring can still be chilly, particularly at night, visitors need not bring heavy coats nor the rain gear recommended during the tsuyu (rainy season) that typically occurs in June.

 It’s also a perfect time to try out some of Tokyo’s latest spring fashions.
 From understated Ginza elegance to wild Harajuku-inspired looks, Tokyo is sure to have a style that suits you!
 Hit the shops for clothing, shoes, and accessories.